TalkingParents. A communication platform for co-parents. Sign in Open navigation

 Your parenting plan should focus on what is in the best interests of your child, at his or her current age, as well as in the future.
 If your parenting plan is intended to punish your co-parent, the judge may throw it out and make you start over, or even worse, favor the other parent when it comes to negotiations of items within the parenting agreement.

 The courts typically believe that a relationship with both parents is best for the children when it comes to shared custody situations.
 They want to see that both parents are going to be supportive of that goal.
 If there are extenuating circumstances such as abuse, neglect, drug or alcohol dependence, or mental health issues, the court will take these into consideration when deciding custody, but it’s likely they will still support as much visitation as either parent wants.
+For children with special needs, additional considerations may need to be taken into account when forming the parenting plan.
+Watch our webinar, Mediating for Families with Special Needs Children, for more information.

 What to include in the parenting plan